Online Stochastic Matching: New Algorithms and Bounds: Preliminaries and technical challenges.

-For this model, Haeupler, Mirrokni, Zadimoghaddam~\cite{bib:Haeupler} were the first to beat $1-1/e$ by achieving a competitive ratio of $0.667$.
+\xhdr{Related work in the edge-weighted setting.} For this model, Haeupler, Mirrokni, Zadimoghaddam~\cite{bib:Haeupler} were the first to beat $1-1/\euler$ by achieving a competitive ratio of $0.667$.
 They use a \textit{discounted LP} with tighter constraints than the basic matching LP (a similar LP can be seen in \ref{lp:stoch-match}) and they employ the \textit{power of two choices} by constructing two matchings offline to guide their online algorithm.

-\subparagraph*{Other Related Work.} Devanur \emph{et al} \cite{devanur2012asymptotically} gave an algorithm which achieves a ratio of $1-1/\sqrt{2 \pi k}$ for the Adwords problem in the Unknown I.I.D. arrival model with knowledge of the optimal budget utilization and when the bid-to-budget ratios are at most $1/k$.
+\xhdr{Other related work.} Devanur \emph{et al} \cite{devanur2012asymptotically} gave an algorithm which achieves a ratio of $1-k!/(k^k e^k)$ for the Adwords problem \footnote{In the Adwords problem, every $u \in U$ has a total budget $B_u$.
+Each edge $e$ has a bid $b_e$ which represents the weight.
+The goal is to maximize the total weight of the edges matched subject to the constraint that for any vertex $u \in U$ the sum of the total weight of the edges matched to $u$ is at most $B_u$.} in the Unknown I.I.D. arrival model with knowledge of the optimal budget utilization and when the bid-to-budget ratios are at most $1/k$, where $k$ is some positive integer.
 Alaei \emph{et al.} \cite{alaei2012online} considered the Prophet-Inequality Matching problem, in which $v$ arrives from a distinct (known) distribution $\mathcal{D}_t$, in each round $t$.
 They gave a $1-1/\sqrt{k+3}$ competitive algorithm, where $k$ is the minimum capacity of $u$.